mindspore-ai/mindspore/example/Bert_NEZHA_cnwiki/README.md

 ## Requirements
 - Install [MindSpore](https://www.mindspore.cn/install/en).
-- Download the zhwiki dataset from <https://dumps.wikimedia.org/zhwiki> for pre-training.
-Extract and clean text in the dataset with [WikiExtractor](https://github.com/attardi/wiliextractor).
+- Download the zhwiki dataset for pre-training.
+Extract and clean text in the dataset with [WikiExtractor](https://github.com/attardi/wikiextractor).
 Convert the dataset to TFRecord format and move the files to a specified path.
-- Download the CLUE dataset from <https://www.cluebenchmarks.com> for fine-tuning and evaluation.
+- Download the CLUE dataset for fine-tuning and evaluation.
 >  Notes:
    If you are running a fine-tuning or evaluation task, prepare the corresponding checkpoint file.